 People who are dying are still trying to find a way to live and to die with dignity.
 Hospice programs can give them the support they and their families need at a very difficult time.
 Sister Leona wants to remind them of what Sister Mary Simpson stood for and what she intended Hospice to be when it was founded in 1981.
 How wonderful for Sister Leona to be able to put “flesh and bones” on the personality of someone as gifted and giving as Sister Mary Simpson.

 On a personal note: Thanks to all of you who called or sent cards and words of encouragement as I change jobs and supervisors.
+I was glad that I could change jobs as I know there are people out there struggling with theirs, remember that there are opportunities out there for everyone and a little help from people like https://www.arcresumes.com/ will get you there.
 My new supervisor will celebrate her first birthday in August, and my secondary supervisor is due to arrive the first week of August as well.
 I’m looking forward to my new job with excitement and no small amount of anxiety at being managed by someone so small.
 I will be happy to hear any advice from grandparents around the diocese.
 Barb Hasenstab has already made a couple of interesting suggestions, but I’d like to hear from you too.